-Please find useful tools and resources below to successfully begin the process for submitting your United Way of Alamance County 2023 Community Investment application.
+Please find useful tools and resources below to successfully begin the process for submitting your United Way of Alamance County 2024 Community Investment application.
+The focus of our grants is funding programs that are addressing poverty through increasing access to basic needs (such as housing, food, healthcare and opportunities for economic mobility).
 Grant funding takes place from January 1-December 31 each year.
-New agencies/applicants must schedule a meeting with Sally (contact information below).
+All agencies planning to apply must schedule a meeting/phone call with Sally to discuss program details (contact information below) as well as attend one of the workshops.
+Grant timeline graphic

 Data Resources: